Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Introduction, Rationale and Summary

-In support of the Claims, Conjectures and Remarks herein, we cite the rigorous results in 2 dimensions\cite{rP+RV-12,Higashitani:2017aa} and verify numerous mutually consistent computational results and identities with Chern classes and numbers, intersection numbers, Poincar\'e series and related data for two infinite sequences of pairs $(X,\tX)$ in the mirror framework~\eqref{e:gMM}, in 2, 3 and 4 dimensions; many other purposefully constructed test-examples are here omitted for space.
-Similarly general computational results on the structure of the secondary fan were reported in\cite{rBH-gB}; the cumulative world-sheet instanton effects on the K\"ahler class discriminant loci being mirrored in the complex structure moduli space will be reported separately.
-Hopefully, these computational results provide ample and convincing motivation and invitation for a systematic study, with rigorous proofs, clarified qualifications, and corrections of our claims and conjectures.
+The transposition mirror framework in Figure~\ref{f:gMM} agrees with the rigorous and general combinatorial results in 2 dimensions\cite{rP+RV-12, Higashitani:2017aa}, and the general GLSM computational results about the structure of the secondary fan reported earlier\cite{rBH-gB}.
+Additional corroboration by cumulative world-sheet instanton effects on the K{\"a}hler class discriminant loci being mirrored in the complex structure moduli space will be reported separately.
+The wealth of these computational results we hope provides ample and convincing motivation for further and more systematic study, aiming for rigorous proofs, clarified qualifications, and other refinements and corrections to the presented claims and conjectures.